 Falcons’ wings are angled back like an arrow.
 An attacking falcon dives steeply, giving what ornithologist Walter Buller described as a ‘shrill cry of terror’ when it seizes its victim.
 After it catches a bird, it takes it to a plucking post, and dislocates the bird’s neck using a special notched tooth that all falcons have.
 It then plucks the feathers and eats the entire bird.

 Food plays an important role in falcon courtship.
 The courtship starts in early spring, when the male chases the female and pretends to attack her.
 This is followed by aerial acrobatics.
 The bond is sealed when the male carries prey to the female.
 She chases him, and he offers her the food near their future nest site.

 Between September and December the female lays up to four reddish brown eggs.
 Falcons nest in a simple scraped hollow on a sheltered cliff edge, in an astelia epiphyte high in a tree, or on the ground under a log or bush.
 They fiercely defend the surrounding area, and may dive-bomb passers-by.
 Male and female both incubate the eggs, for 33–35 days in total.
 Juvenile falcons can fly at around 35 days and may be independent of their parents after three months.

 Friends of the vine

-Marlborough wine growers are hoping falcons will help rid their vineyards of pest birds that eat or damage grapes.
+Marlborough wine growers are hoping that falcons will help rid their vineyards of pest birds that eat or damage grapes.
 The growers are supporting a breeding programme to re-establish the falcons among vineyards on the Wairau Plains.